-Xref reports strong sales growth
+Xref market update reporting strong sales growth

 Xref Limited (ASX:XF1), the human resources technology company, today reported continued sales and revenue growth, in excess of 150% year-on-year.